 “Summarization of data in IDEA (tool) that couldn’t otherwise be summarized by company personnel.
 This gave us confidence that a process was working as expected.”

 IDEA is taught by more than 160+ colleges and universities throughout the U.S. to help educators bring data analysis techniques and technology into the classroom.
 One professor stated: “I teach fraud examination and forensic accounting at the university, so IDEA fraud analytics has been of the most value for exposing my students to data analysis capabilities in fraud prevention and detection.”

 “The most important project involving IDEA at this organization has been reconciling government data to the organization’s mainframe.
 This is a requirement of the government contract.”

-Survey conducted in 2011 by Audimation Services, Inc. and analyzed by a third-party marketing consultant.
+Survey conducted by Audimation Services, Inc. and analyzed by a third-party marketing consultant.